 - I am peaceful and advocate for peaceful solutions.

-- I am humble regarding my achievements; promoting equality and inclusiveness.
+- I am humble regarding my achievements; always promoting equality and inclusiveness.

 - I instil cooperation in all my dealings.